gladcolor/hourly_population/Readme.md

 - Investigation of large outbounds (negative hourly population), probably due to IPF without constraints, outdated Census baseline data, and inappropriate origin device distribution.
 - Use different origin distributions, e.g., weekday, weekend, lunch time, dinner time...
 - Collect more dynamic population benchmarks to assess the hourly population.
+- Study the anchor places other than high schools, such as workplaces and residential neighorhoods.
+Some Census block groups has stable daily device-event patterns.
 - Comprehensive understanding of the estimated hourly population.
+- Investigate the device-event patters among local civil events.
+E.g., the observation scaling factors (k) in the local events; we can compair the device and ping count during the local event period with the the "normal" device and ping count beyond the event.